U.S. Navy Fact Sheet

 Hawkeyes directed F-14 Tomcat fighters flying combat air patrol during the two-carrier battle group joint strike against terrorist-related Libyan targets in 1986.
 In the early 1990s, E-2s provided airborne command and control for successful Coalition Air Operations during the first Arabian Gulf War.
 Directing both land attack and combat air patrol missions over Iraq, the E-2 Hawkeye provided air control for the shoot-down of two Iraqi MIG-21 aircraft by carrier-based F/A-18s in the early days of the war.
 Later during the 1990s, E-2s supported Operations Northern and Southern Watch over Iraq.
 E-2s also supported NATO operations over the former Republic of Yugoslavia, including Operation Deny Flight.
 Recently in Operations Enduring Freedom and Iraqi Freedom, E-2 Hawkeyes provided critical Airborne Battle Management and Command and Control functions supporting numerous Close Air Support and Battlefield Interdiction missions.
 E-2s also have worked extremely effectively with U.S. law enforcement agencies in drug interdictions operating from bases both the United States and several foreign countries.

-The current version of the Hawkeye, the E-2C, became operational in 1973, and surpassed one million flight hours in August 2004.
+The E-2C became operational in 1973 and surpassed one million flight hours in August 2004.
 The aircraft has undergone several upgrades to its active and passive sensors, engines and propellers.
-The newest variant of the E-2C (Hawkeye 2000) with its new mission computer, improved radar displays and Cooperative Engagement Capability (CEC), combined with the shipboard Aegis weapon system, will form the cornerstone of future sea based Theater Ballistic Missile Defense (TBMD).
+The newest variant of the E-2C (Hawkeye 2000) with its new mission computer, improved radar displays and Cooperative Engagement Capability (CEC), combined with the shipboard Aegis weapon system, forms the cornerstone of sea based Theater Air Missile Defense (TAMD).

-Variants of the E-2C Hawkeye are also flown by the Egyptian Air Force, Japanese Self Defense Air Force, Republic of Singapore Air Force, Taiwan Air Force, and the French Navy.
+Variants of the E-2C Hawkeye are also flown by the Egyptian Air Force, Japanese Self Defense Air Force, Taiwan Air Force and the French Navy.

 Advanced Hawkeye (AHE)